 Jones was awarded the Grawemeyer Award in Education for her work with Edward Zigler and Walter Gilliam on A Vision for Universal Preschool Education; she was also awarded the Joseph E. Zins Early-Career Distinguished Contribution Award for Action Research in Social and Emotional Learning by the Collaborative for Academic, Social, and Emotional Learning (CASEL).

 Jones serves on numerous national advisory boards and expert consultant groups related to social-emotional development and child and family anti-poverty policies, including the boards of Parents as Teachers and Engaging Schools.
 Jones was previously the Marie and Max Kargman Associate Professor in Human Development and Urban Education Advancement at HGSE.

 Nonie Lesaux is the Juliana W. and William Foss Thompson Professor of Education and Society at the Harvard Graduate School of Education.
 Her research focuses on promoting the language and literacy skills of children from diverse linguistic, cultural, and economic backgrounds.
 Results of her program of research appear in numerous scholarly publications, and their practical applications are featured in three books.
 She served on the U.S. Department of Education’s Reading First Advisory Committee, and the Institute of Medicine and National Research Council’s Committee on the Science of Children Birth to Age 8.

 Lesaux also leads state-level policy work to improve third grade reading outcomes in Massachusetts.
 She authored a state-level literacy report that formed the basis for a Third Grade Reading Proficiency bill passed in the Massachusetts Legislature.
 The legislation established an Early Literacy Expert Panel, which Lesaux co-chairs, charged with developing new policies and initiatives in a number of domains that influence children’s early literacy development.
-Lesaux currently serves as the chair of the Massachusetts Board of Early Education and Care.
+Lesaux is the former chair of the Massachusetts Board of Early Education and Care.